tecnocat/metatrader-automation/README.md

 * Workflow steps to detect Metatrader 4 instances free to run
 * System to handle start / stop of Tick Data Suite during backtest
 * Multiple Expert Advisors and symbols to backtesting at same time
+* Analyze database to allow relaunch the already executed tests
+* May be store backtest report image in the database o folder

+## Known bugs

+* The import command take too much time between backtest reports
+* Date validator is failing when one of the date fields is empty

 ### Requirements